A Stress-Free Family Vacation? It's Possible

 OK, maybe that title overpromises just a bit!
-After all, when a group with a wide range of ages and personalities vacations together, some stress is almost inevitable.
+After all, when a group with a wide range of ages and personalities goes on vacation together, some stress is almost inevitable.
 But a little advance planning can help make everything go a lot smoother than you might expect.
 Here's what you should keep in mind before you go on a trip.

-This may fall into the category of "obvious," but believe it or not there are those who think: "Well, if I like deep sea fishing off the coast of Maine in November, everybody must!"
-Beaches, theme parks, cities and national parks all have a wide variety of activities and interests the whole family can enjoy.
+This may fall into the category of "obvious," but believe it or not, there are those who think, "Well, if I like deep-sea fishing off the coast of Maine in November, everybody must!"
+Beaches, theme parks, cities and national parks all have a wide variety of activities that the whole family can enjoy.

-But here's how to have a foolproof vacation: Once you've decided on a destination, have every member of the family write down what they want to do there, whether it's learning to paddleboard, or going on a long hike, or seeing the world's largest ball of twine.
+But here's how to have a foolproof vacation: Once you've decided on a destination, have every member of the family write down what he or she wants to do there, whether it's learning to paddleboard, going on a long hike or seeing the world's largest ball of twine.

 Armed with that information, you can then create an itinerary by doing exactly what members want, merging certain activities that are similar or trying some things that are completely new to everyone.
-This wish list will let everyone feel their desires have been heard, and they'll be more likely to enjoy other's recommendations.
+This wish list will let everyone feel as though their desires have been heard, and they'll be more likely to enjoy others' recommendations.

-As an experienced traveler, I prefer off-season travel for its lack of crowds and better pricing.
-I think it's a fine trade-off, even if it means the likelihood of colder, hotter, or more rainy days.
+As an experienced traveler, I prefer offseason travel for its lack of crowds and better pricing.
+I think it's a fine trade-off, even if it means the likelihood of colder, hotter or rainy days.

-You love your grown children, but you also want some alone time with your grandkids — ice cream sundaes perhaps, or even a private dinner when you tell them stories about how rotten their parents were when they were 10 years old.
-Maybe you want just the girls with you one day and the boys the next.
+You love your grown children, but you also want some alone time with your grandkids — ice cream sundaes perhaps, or even a private dinner so you can tell them stories about how rotten their parents were when they were 10 years old.
+Maybe you want just the girls with you 1 day and the boys the next.
 Don't think you're being selfish or unfair.
 You simply want time to bond with the best little things that ever happened to you.

 As for you, you'll look across those faces and remember the colicky all-nighters, the new-school struggles, the first time you gave them the car keys (and didn't breathe until they made it back home safely), the financial worries, the trips to the emergency room.

-"Say cheese!" someone will say, and the smile will come easy as a wave of memories washes over you with one clear message: This is what life is all about.
+"Say cheese!" someone will say, and the smile will come easily as a wave of memories washes over you with 1 clear message: This is what life is all about.